Aspects of higher-point functions in BCFT$_d$: Kinematics of BCFT correlators

 \section{Kinematics of BCFT correlators}

 In this section we set the stage for studying BCFT correlators.
-We start with a brief review of the embedding space formalism and the kinematics of one- and two-point functions.
-Then we discuss the kinematics of the ${\rm B}\partial\partial$ and ${\rm BB}\partial$ three-point functions.
+We start with a brief review of the embedding space formalism and the kinematics of one- and two-point functions in Section \ref{Embedding space and lower-point functions} .
+Then in Section \ref{Bulk-boundary-boundary} and \ref{Bulk-bulk-boundary} we discuss the kinematics of the ${\rm B}\partial\partial$ and ${\rm BB}\partial$ three-point functions.
+Most of the discussions are review material but the introduction of the radial coordinates for ${\rm BB}\partial$ three-point functions is new.